Dry AMD Treatment: Modern Ways to Slow Progression

 How can OCT insights help support patients emotionally?

-Many ask, “Why bother if it can’t be cured?”
+Patients with dry AMD often ask: “Why bother if it can’t be cured?”

-Emphasising their active role in preserving sight
+- Emphasise patients’ role in preserving sight